utiso/dorkbot/README.md

 These options are applicable regardless of module chosen:
 <pre>
-  --source [SOURCE]     Label associated with targets --count COUNT         number of urls to scan, or -1 to scan all urls --random              retrieve urls in random order
+  --source [SOURCE]     Label associated with targets --count COUNT         number of urls to retrieve/scan, or -1 for all --random              retrieve urls in random order
 </pre>